Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 You can then investigate the genes, variants and orthologues of that species genome in another app ie the Genome browser or Entity viewer.

-There are two ways to select a species genome in the Species selector:
+There are two ways to select a species genome in the Genome selector:

 ### Choosing a genome from the 42 most popular species.